OctopusDeploy/Calamari/README.md

 - You can use it when you’re using a remote worker.

 #### Drawbacks:
-- It takes ~10 minutes to build and pack Calamari
+- It takes ~10 minutes to build and pack Calamari, however you can reduce this significantly by targeting a specific runtime/framework if you don't need the rest
+    - eg `./build-local.sh -y --framework "net6.0" --runtime "linux-x64"`
 - You need to restart Server for Calamari changes to take effect
-- Currently it only increases the version number if you make commits, don’t forget to commit your changes or you’ll waste ~10 mins waiting for the build for nothing!

 ### Bonus Variables!
 - Set `Octopus.Calamari.WaitForDebugger` to `True` to get a debug version of Calamari to wait for a Debugger to be attached before continuing.
 The log message from Calamari will show it’s waiting for the debugger and it will give the PID to use when you’re looking to attach.